kailash-manasarovar/statement/docs/timeline/2024/april.md

     - I felt then, and now to a lesser extent, extremely absent-minded and forgetful, as if there was literally no space for any more information.
     - Was I close to cracking and having a nervous breakdown?
     - I believe this is highly likely.
-    - Although the anxiety I experienced this year never approached the intense anxiety I had experienced as PTSD from sexual violence, I do remember shaking, and not being able to perform simple tasks, and I couldn't think or speak clearly at all.
+    - Although the anxiety I experienced never approached the intense PTSD I had experienced as a child after sexual violence, and after the 2016 report to the Met which ironically was also to do with more recent sedated rape I didn't know about, I do remember shaking, and not being able to perform simple tasks, and I couldn't think or speak clearly at all.
-    - I also wonder if they were drugging me again through the water at home or some other way?
+    - My shoulders, arms, and hands ached.
-    - I wonder if another *distraction* event happened on my way to the offices.
+    - I wonder if another [*distraction* event](../../crimes/poisoning.md#distraction-techniques-before-application) happened on my way to the Alicante offices.

 - I meet David and his assistant and hand over my devices.
-- I take the Asus Zenbook 13 that hacker [took over in France the summer previous](../2023/august.md#the-hackers-reveal-themselves), the Yoigo router, and two webcams.
-- The lawyer helps with translating over the phone, I believe.
+- I explain a little bit about what's happening and that I have been filmed sexually without my knowledge.
+- Mostly, I pass the phone to them and Roberto does the talking.
 It might be good to get some clarification from DPR on what he said.
-- I tell them that they have sexual films of me.
-I'm clearly very upset.
+- I take the Asus Zenbook 13 that hackers [took over in France the summer previous](../2023/august.md#the-hackers-reveal-themselves), the Yoigo router, and two webcams.
 - The lady assistant in the shop is bound to remember me as she looked very alarmed when I was telling her how I had been filmed sexually without my knowledge.
-- Nevertheless, I feel that I probably can't trust anyone here, so I only give them a few devices, and not the devices I am certain will come up positive for hacking.
+- Nevertheless, I feel that I probably can't trust anyone here either, so I only give them a few devices, and not the devices I am certain will come up positive for hacking.
 - I give David the following devices:
     - My Asus Zenbook 13 laptop: He finds nothing on here so I ask him to reformat the device for me.
 This device could be rechecked now as it was connected again to my new Movistar router which was accessed by hackers immediately.
-On another reformat of this device in [December 2024](../2024/december.md#new-years-eve), they're in again in seconds.
+On another reformat of this device in [December 2024](../2024/december.md#new-years-eve), they were in again in seconds.
 I have this device stored safely and believe the hardware is probably hacked.
-    - The Yoigo router: David asks for the password to the router over WhatsApp after some time.
+    - The Yoigo router: David asks for the password to the router over WhatsApp after a long duration of inactivity.
 I give it to him.
 He subsequently says that he can't analyze routers.
 What did he need the password for then?
 I kept the router so we can check again.
     - Two security cameras: There was no storage card in one of the webcams so he could not check anything here.
 The other one gave no results.
 I don't know what happened to the card.
-I kept the security cam with the men making scary ghost noises on it secured safely for future analysis.
+I kept the security cam with the men making scary ghost noises on it secured safely for future analysis and never gave it to David.
-- When I go to collect my devices in May, I pay 150 euros.
+- When I go to collect my devices in May, I pay 150 euros of the quoted 600.
 - He's found nothing.
-- He says he can check all my Twitter activity instead, so I give him both my account details and send the Twitter archives too.
+- He says he can check all my Twitter activity instead, so I give him both my account details and send full archives too.
 - I have never heard back from him on any of it.
+- Why?
 - Here is the [WhatsApp](../../content/whatsapps/April%202024/WhatsApp%20Chat%20with%20DPR%20Recovery%20Alicante%20-%20GoldenPhone%20informática.zip) chat to DPR.

 ## I get an Orange SIM